 1. Clean your dog’s bottom on a regular basis

-When there are dirt, mud, or feces stuck on the rear end area and it’s been sitting there for more than an hour or two, it can cause itchiness and lead to discomfort in dogs.
+When there is dirt, mud, or feces stuck on the butt area and it’s been sitting there for more than an hour or two, it can cause itchiness and lead to discomfort in dogs.